myst-6/next-demo/README.md

 ## Features

 There is a home page, a page where you can play Nim against an AI, and a page where you can play Sudoku.
+There is also a feedback form to practice using react-hook-forms with chakra.